Implement system properties as APIs

 System properties provide a convenient way to share information, usually configurations, system-wide.
 Each partition can use its own system properties internally.
 A problem can happen when properties are accessed across partitions, such as /vendor accessing /system-defined properties.
 Since Android 8.0, some partitions, such as /system, can be upgraded, while /vendor is left unchanged.
-Because system properties are just a global dictionary of string key/value pairs with no schema, it's difficult to stabilize properties.
+Because system properties are just a global dictionary of string key-value pairs with no schema, it's difficult to stabilize properties.
 The /system partition could change or remove properties that the /vendor partition depends on without any notice.

 Starting with the Android 10 release, system properties accessed across partitions are schematized into Sysprop Description files, and APIs to access properties are generated as concrete functions for C++ and Rust, and classes for Java.
 These APIs are more convenient to use because no magic strings (such as ro.build.date) are needed for access, and because they can be statically typed.
 ABI stability is also checked at build time, and the build breaks if incompatible changes happen.
 This check acts as explicitly defined interfaces between partitions.
 These APIs can also provide consistency between Rust, Java and C++.

-Defining system properties as APIs
+Define system properties as APIs

 Define system properties as APIs with Sysprop Description files (.sysprop), which use a TextFormat of protobuf, with the following schema: